Cabreiro-Lab/micit_cancer_code/README.md

 **hyper_mito_analysis.R**: R script that generates and analyses the data from the hyper7 mitochondrial experiments from Figure 6.

+**drug_landscape.R**: R script to create the original analysis for the Biolog data and the chemical space multivariate analysis in Figure 7.

+**isomer_analysis.R**: R script to generate the isomer analysis in Figure 7.

 ### Legacy code

 The code under this section was developed to analyse the data presented in the paper and it is unpolished.
-Use with caution
+Use with caution.

-**Biolog_cancer_cells.R**: R script to generate the original analysis for the Biolog data and the chemical space multivariate analysis. *Legacy code*.

-**HCT116_wt_p53.R**: R script to generate the HCT116 wild-type and p53 knockout cell line analysis. *Legacy code*.

-**isomer_analysis.R**: R script to generate the isomer analysis in Figure 7. *Legacy code*.

 **proteomics_5FU_micit.R**: R script to generate the proteomics analysis in Figure 7. *Legacy code*.